kostasthanos/Covid-19-Greece/README.md

 | 16  | 17/06/20 | 43 cases in Xanthi and 6 cases in Rhodope |
 | 17  | 18/06/20 | 18 cases in the Xanthi, 2 in Rhodope and 4 people arriving from abroad |

-In this project we load two dataframes from the above data-file.
-The first one contains informations about :

 1. Dates
 2. Number of Total Cases